froggestspirit/pokecilver/C/README.md

 The goal is to get assets to load from outside files, and to be able to rewrite parts of the game in C. The game currently relies on a modified rom (Not provided, but can be compiled).
 Eventually, this requirement should be phased out.

+For an example, check C/audio/engine.c.
+At the time of writing, majority of this file has been converted to C, and is ran in-place of the ROM's opcodes.

 **Overview**

 The project starts off with a modified version of pokegold, with no reliance on some GameBoy specific features, like interrupts.
 The game is emulated, and parts of the ASM are converted to C macros.
 As these are converted, they are set up to re-direct the emulation code, to these macros.
 Since this is technically C, the workflow works as follows:
 - Convert an ASM script to C macros
 - Check that it works, make adjustments if needed
+- Check which functions make calls or jumps to other functions
 - After it's working, it's technically C, so the functions should be able to be re-written in actual C, and recompiled for testing

 **Setup**